deartc/Quality-Project-Teresa-Hawkins/README.md

 Functional
-Non – Functional
+Non – Functional- Non-functional testing should increase usability, efficiency, maintainability, and portability of the product.
 Maintenance

 Non-functional testing should increase usability, efficiency, maintainability, and portability of the product.
-Non functioning
+Non functioning  include Black box tsting form input and validation.
-1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs preconditions- steps- expected results-
+1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs preconditions- The email must be valid form.
+The password must fit the criteria (upper case,lower case, number, special character, and minimum charcters.
+  steps, I inputted several emails.
+Two valid and two invalid.
+I inputted several passwords.
+Two valid and two invalid expected results-  The valid email and passwords passed.
+The invalid email and passwords failed.

 2. HTML/CSS Validation
-Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- steps- expected results-
+Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- The precondition for HTML/CSS Validation  is that I used the URL listed as the official Verizon HTML steps-The steps for HTML/CSS Validation was checked by the HTML Validator extension for Chrome expected results-The expected results for HTML/CSS Validation is that it passed

-3. Cookie Testing   Verizon was tested with cookies enabled and cookies disabled to ensure functionality.
-Geekflare was used for cookies’  security issues preconditions- steps- expected results-
+3. Cookie Testing   Cookies was tested with cookies disabled and cookies enabled.
+Geekflare was used for cookies’  security issues preconditions- Geekflare was used for cookies’  security issues steps- Cookies was tested with cookies disabled and cookies enabled. expected results- Cookies was tested with cookies disabled and cookies enabled and they passed.

  4. Link Testing- To test for Verizon broken links, Broken Link Checker was used to see if there were broken links.
-Several key links were also tested to ensure goes to the proper page preconditions- steps- expected results-
+Several key links were also tested to ensure goes to the proper page preconditions- Broken Link Checker was used to see if there were broken links steps-  Several key links were also tested to ensure goes to the proper page and if there were broken links. expected results- Verizon key links  go to the proper page and  there were no  broken links.

 5.Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
- preconditions-
-  steps-
-  expected results-TheCAPTCHA were checked  for proper functioning.
-Invalid username or password were tested.
-Sample Test scenarios to give you a glimpse of security test cases.

-A password should be in encrypted format
-Application or System should not allow invalid users Check cookies and session time for application
+ preconditions- Verizon’s SSL/HTTPS connection was checked ensuring that the HTTPS connection was present.
+The  password should be in encrypted format steps- Verizon’s SSL/HTTPS connection was checked by looking at CAPTCHA and typing in the correct answer expected results-The CAPTCHA was checked  for proper functioning and it worked.
+The  password was in encrypted format

-6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions- steps- expected results-
+6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions-  Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test on a Android phone steps-  Google's Mobile-Friendly Test was used on a Android phone.
+Mobile Responsiveness  on the Verizon site was tested to see if the layout was presentable  and the links worked, expected results- Mobile Responsiveness testing  on the  Verizon site indicated the layout was up to standards and  the links worked.

-7. Accessibility on the  Verizon  sitr was tested against the Web Content Accessibility Guidelines (WCAG).
-W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site. preconditions- steps- expected results-
+7. Accessibility on the  Verizon  site was tested against the Web Content Accessibility Guidelines (WCAG).
+W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site. preconditions- W3C  list of web accessibility evaluation tools were used to  test Verizon site. steps-  Accessibility on the  Verizon  site was tested against the Web Content Accessibility Guidelines (WCAG). expected results- Accessibility testing on the  Verizon  site against the Web Content Accessibility Guidelines (WCAG) passed.

 8  Functionality Testing.
-Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow . preconditions- steps- expected results-
+Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow . preconditions-  The preconditions for the Verizon functionality testing was to identifiy the  drop-downs, buttons  and process flow steps- Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow. expected results- Verizon functionality passed the following tests : drop-downs, buttons  and process flow.

-9. Payment Gateways    Payment gateways on Verizon wwre tested. to make sure they're working. preconditions- steps- expected results-
+9. Payment Gateways    Payment gateways on Verizon were tested. to make sure they're working. preconditions- The preconditions of the payment gateways testing steps- The steps of the payment gateways testing expected results- The expected results of the payment gateways testing is that it passed

 10. UI Testing.
-UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers preconditions- steps- expected results-
+UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers preconditions- The preconditions of UI testing on the Verizon site  is setting a minimum standard for design consistency, screen resolutions and browsers. steps- UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers. expected results-    The UI testing on the Verizon site passed in relation to   design consistency, screen resolutions and browsers.

-   Defects Classification Mechanism

-Type of Defects 	Functionality 	Performance 	Security 	Usability	Compatibility Critical
-Major
-Minor
-Cosmetics

  Unit Test/Coding Requirement of Project: